lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 Kotlin + gRPC - Build your first service in four steps.md

-# Getting started with gRPC and Kotlin: Build your first gRPC service in four steps
+# Kotlin + gRPC: Build your first service in four steps

 This is the first article in a hands-on series where we'll explore how to build **gRPC** services using **Kotlin**.
 The series is designed to help you understand not only the technical how-to, but also the design choices behind **Protocol Buffers** and **gRPC**.
 We'll start simple and gradually introduce more advanced concepts as we go.